Missions & Outreach

 Living the Great Commission

-Gospel Way is committed to living out the Great Commission and reaching everyone, both young and old, with the gospel of Jesus Christ.
+Gospel Way is committed to living out the Great Commission and reaching everyone with the gospel of Jesus Christ.
+We are actively partnered with many organizations and take part in mission trips throughout the year.
 Please click on some of the links below to learn more about our Missions & Outreach

 Our local missions focus on serving our community with the love of Christ through hands-on outreach, partnerships, and gospel-centered initiatives.